ietf-wg-add/draft-ietf-add-svcb-dns/draft-schwartz-svcb-dns.md

 # Applicable existing SvcParamKeys

-## port

-This key is used to indicate the target port for connection.
-If omitted, the client SHALL use the default port for each transport protocol: 853 for DNS over TLS and 443 for DNS over HTTPS.

-This key is automatically mandatory if present.
-(See Section 7 of {{SVCB}} for the definition of "automatically mandatory".)

 ## alpn and no-default-alpn

 These keys indicate the set of supported protocols.
 The default protocol is "dot", indicating support for DNS over TLS {{!DOT=RFC7858}}.